Opel: Europe

-Great Britain
+United Kingdom

 Ireland

 In the 1980s, Opel became the sole GM brand name in Ireland, with the Vauxhall brand having been dropped.
 Vauxhall's Managing Director has also been Opel Ireland's Chief Executive since 2015.

 There were two Opel-franchised assembly plants in Ireland in the 1960s.
 One in Ringsend, Dublin, was operated by Reg Armstrong Motors, which also assembled NSU cars and motorcycles.
 The second assembly plant was based in Cork and operated by O'Shea's, which also assembled Škoda cars and Zetor tractors.
 The models assembled were the Kadett and the Rekord.
 From 1966, the Admiral was imported as a fully built unit and became a popular seller.

 European Car of the Year

 Opel have produced five winners of the European Car of the Year competition: